This page is intended as both an external resource for our readers as well as an internal resource for our content team to refer to.

 2. Our content must answer all of the average reader’s questions pertaining to the subject matter.
 Ideally, answers to questions will be worked into the main body of your piece, but any other questions you weren’t able to answer in the main body of the piece should be included in an “FAQ” section at the very end.

 3. Use headers, especially H2s and H3s, liberally.
-Each H2 should have at least H3s underneath it.
+Each H2 should have at least two H3s underneath it unless we don’t use H3s at all in the piece as is common in list articles such as this one.
 Remember, not every reader will read every single word in a given piece.
 Give “skimmers” like this an organized, logical header structure so that they can easily understand the flow of the piece without having to read every single word.

 4. Remember, personal finance is inherently mathematical.
 You must use accurate, mathematical examples to explain and reinforce key concepts.